-Global Volunteers Poland Country Manager, Dorota Wierzbicka, leads all teams in Poland.
-Dorota is also Global Volunteers long-term Director of International Operations.
-In cooperation with our community partners, Dorota will facilitate your team’s orientation, assist you in being fully engaged in your assigned work project(s), and manage all project-related logistical issues.
-Dorota will introduce you to the community, help acclimate you to the local culture, invite you to community events, and engage you in the day-to-day life of the community.
+Global Volunteers Poland Team Leader, Olga Storozhenko, leads all teams in Poland.
+Olga will facilitate your team’s orientation, assist you in being fully engaged in your assigned work project(s), and manage all project-related logistical issues.
+Olga will introduce you to the community, help acclimate you to the local culture, invite you to community events, and engage you in the day-to-day life of the community.

 There is a saying in Poland: “The way to a human is through the stomach.”
 Polish cuisine is rich in meat of all kinds as well as in different types of soups and dumplings, the most notable of which are pierogi.
 Pork and chicken are the main meats in the cuisine of Poland.
 Breakfast – usually a big one – is eaten early in the morning.
 Eggs, different types of cheese, crepes, pancakes, cold cuts, fresh tomatoes and cucumbers, yogurt, cereal, and milk are served for breakfast in Poland.
 Lunch is served between 1 and 2 p.m. and usually consists of two courses.
 The first one is soup and the second course includes meat, potatoes, and veggies.
 Supper is served around 7 p.m. and usually consists of some sandwiches and tea as well as different kinds of Polish noodles or dumplings.
 Poles like to drink tea.
 They also love to gather around the bonfire to roast their kielbasa (sausage) and sing traditional Polish songs.
 Three meals a day are included in your service program contribution and your team leader will organize all these logistics.
 Desserts, soft drinks, and alcoholic beverages are readily available for an additional charge.

 Volunteers in Siedlce stay at Reymontowka, a 19th century manor house set in the picturesque Polish countryside and located twelve miles outside the city center.
-This lovely facility belongs to the county government of Siedlce and, in addition to being a home for Global Volunteers, it is used for numerous cultural events and conferences.
-Local residents are also able to rent some of its space to hold special celebrations such as weddings, company picnics, or other celebrations.
-Double and single rooms are available as well as triple and quadruple rooms that can accommodate families volunteering together.
-Each room is equipped with a private bathroom and a TV with the BBC channel.
+This lovely facility belongs to the county government of Siedlce, and, in addition to being a home for Global Volunteers, it is used for numerous cultural events and conferences.
+Local residents can also rent some of its space to hold special celebrations such as weddings, company picnics, or other celebrations.
+Double and single rooms (the first 5 singles requested can be accommodated) are available, as well as triple and quadruple rooms that can accommodate families volunteering together.
+Each room has a private bathroom and a TV with the BBC channel.
 It is a two-story building.
 Global Volunteers has a special resource room dedicated to planning lessons.
 The resource room has a very extensive collection of teaching materials that can be used in the lessons as well as a copy machine.
 There is a bar, a tennis court, and an outdoor swimming pool on the grounds of Reymontowka.
 More photos of Reymontowka are available here.